List of Heavy Metal L-Gaim characters: Stella Coban

 Leader of the rebels on the planet Mizum.
 Stella and Daba ally with each other due to their desires to topple Poseidal, but differ greatly on their views.
 In particular, Daba gets frustrated with Stella's habit of recklessly throwing sums of money to his subordinates, not to mention his multiple attempts to execute his own allies when he suspects them of disloyalty.
 Stella is eventually killed at his main base of Little Saye.
 Voiced by Masato Tachizawa.

 Poseidal Military

 Oldna Poseidal

 The legendary immortal emperor from the planet Gastogal that rules all of Pentagona.
 Poseidal is easily spotted by his white hair and mismatched eyes; one yellow, one blue.
 With the power of the bio-relation that harnesses biological energy, he has the ability to control the actions of others and lives forever.
 He is nearly invincible, particularly in his own Heavy Metal, the Original Auge.
 After defeating Kamon Walha V, cementing his status as ruler of Pentagona, Poseidal disappears from view, hiding as the wealthy trader Amandara Kamandara.
 As the battle between the rebellion and the military reaches its climax Poseidal returns to the forefront and battles Daba.
-He perishes when the bio-relation system that preserves his youth is deactivated.
+He perishes when the bio-relation system that preserves his youth is deactivated, which was done by the woman who he had placed as both the controller of the system and his mouthpiece for the empire he made.